 3. Extract Attributes And Link To Database:

-This is where we apply regular expressions and extract our necessary attributes of interests.
+This is where we apply regular expressions and extract our necessary attributes of interest, and this is a very important step for the big data analytics pipeline.

-Based on my hypothesis, the necessary information was, number of contributors per file, number of bugs reported per file.
-Some additional data also been collected to add more value on our hypothesis and decision-making, such as average relative experience of developers, working on the google chrome project.
+Based on my hypothesis, the necessary information was the number of contributors per file and the number of bugs reported per file.
+Some additional data, such as the average relative experience of developers working on the Google Chrome project, has also been collected to add more value to our hypothesis and decision-making.

-As an example of extracting the necessary attributes and save them to database, you can check the code part of my second assignments: https://github.com/ranacseruet/sm-6611/tree/master/A2
+As an example of extracting the necessary attributes and saving them to the database, you can check the code part of my second assignment: https://github.com/ranacseruet/sm-6611/tree/master/A2

 4. Analyzing different metrics:

-This is a step that you may or may not need, based on your requirement.
-If you have a complex hypothesis, for which, required data can’t directly be found from the extracted information above, rather might need seem additional calculations to get this attributes value, we might consider this step.
+Based on your requirements, you may or may not need this step.
+If you have a complex hypothesis for which required data can’t be found directly from the extracted information above but might need additional calculations to get this attribute’s value, we might consider this step.

 In my case, I was calculating LCOM(Lack Of Cohesion Metrics) and CBO(Coupling Between Objects) metrics.
-I needed additional support from understand code metrics tool API .
-Here is the example that you might follow:
+I needed additional support to understand the code metrics tool API.
+Here is an example that you might follow:

 5. Develop Statistical Model:

-As soon as you have the necessary data, we are OK to proceed with analyzing them whether they are really means something to us.
+As soon as you have the necessary data, we are OK with proceeding with analyzing it to see if it really matters to us.

 In my case, here are some outputs I found from the statistics:

-- Increasing number of collaborators(programmers) really tends to increase bugs too.
+- An increasing number of collaborators(programmers) tends to increase bugs, too.

-- Programmers with more experience tends to generate less bugs.
+- Programmers with more experience tend to generate fewer bugs.

-Above might seem obvious, but we needed a statistical proof too!
+The above might seem obvious, but we needed statistical proof, too!

 Here is the statistical model generated by R Studio:

-Just as basic, the ‘*’ means a statistical significance, more ‘*’ means more significance.
-Also, negative t value refers to reversly co-related and positive value means positively related.
-Such as, experience and bugs are negatively co-related and number of developers vs bugs are positively co-related.
+Just as basic, the ‘*’ means statistical significance; more ‘*’ means more significance.
+Also, a negative t value refers to reversely co-related, and a positive value means positively related.
+For example, experience and bugs are negatively co-related, and the number of developers vs. bugs are positively co-related.

 Final Words:

-If I get enough motivation, may be I will write some more on the details on the major steps, in details.
-However, from this article, If you have difficulty in proceeding with any specific sections described above, please let me know via comments so that I can understand and clarify necessary details.
+If I am motivated enough, I may write more about the major steps.
+However, if you have difficulty proceeding with any specific sections described above, please let me know via comments so that I can understand and clarify the necessary details.

 Leave a Reply